DevAwizard/Exams_42/.github/Exam_rank_2/README.md

 - The exam has 4 levels, with 1 random question from each level.

-- Failing the exam allows you to retake it without restarting from Level 1.
+- If you fail any level of the exam, you can retake it as many times as needed within the available time, without having to restart from Level 1.
+For example, if you fail Level 1 on your first attempt, you can keep attempting it repeatedly until you succeed.

 - Each **`grademe`** will increase the amount of time for the next attempt. ⏳